ItsMeBrille/MMM-FlagRise/README.md

 # MMM-FlagRise

-**MMM-FlagRise** is a MagicMirror2 module that displays the Norwegian flag based on specific rules for flag raising and lowering.
+**MMM-FlagRise** is a MagicMirror2 module that displays a flag based on specific rules for flag raising and lowering.
 The module fetches sunrise and sunset times for a given city using an external API and shows the flag image during daytime based on predefined regulations.
 Change the flag image in the module folder to fit your nationality.

 ## Installation